The Study of Chiropractic Care

-Graduate Education: After completing the undergraduate requirements, students go on to attend a chiropractic college where they study for 4-5 years.
+After completing the undergraduate requirements, students go on to attend a chiropractic college where they study 4-5 years.
 Academic course work includes an in-depth study of anatomy, physiology, pathology, neurology, radiology, biomechanics, spinal adjustive techniques, and a variety of other health-related areas.
 Besides studying and attending classes, chiropractic students must complete a series of national board examinations.
 In addition, students must complete several hundred hours of internship work.

-Licensure: Upon graduation and passing all national board examinations, students must take a state board exam in the state they wish to practice chiropractic.
+Upon graduation and passing all national board examinations, students must take a state board exam in the state they wish to practice chiropractic.

-The Learning Never Ends: Once licensed, most states require Doctors of Chiropractic to attend annual seminars in order to maintain a high level of competency and keep technical skills sharp and as current as possible.
+Once licensed, most states require Doctors of Chiropractic to attend annual seminars in order to maintain a high level of competency and keep technical skills sharp and as current as possible.